wolfoxonly/scn/scn.si4project/Backup/build-unix(3084).md

 --------------------

 C++ compilers are memory-hungry.
-It is recommended to have at least 1.5 GB of memory available when compiling Starchain Core.
+It is recommended to have at least 1.5 GB of memory available when compiling StarChain Core.
 On systems with less, gcc can be tuned to conserve memory with additional CXXFLAGS: